 |Serial||1||Serial 1: RS232/485 hardware UART at up to 19.2 KBaud|

 |1||Serial 2: RS232 software UART at up to 4800 Baud|

 |1||Synchronous Serial Peripheral Interface at 2 MBaud|

 For each of these I/O lines, pre-coded I/O drivers make it easy to do data acquisition, pulse width modulation, motor control, frequency measurement, data analysis, analog control, PID control, and communications.

 Two serial ports and a fast synchronous serial peripheral interface (SPI) provide plenty of communications capability.
 A hardware UART drives RS232 or RS485 protocols at up to 19.2 Kbaud, and a software UART provides RS232 at up to 4800 baud.
 Onboard serial interface chips generate the logic levels necessary to implement either the RS232 or RS485 protocol.
 Two serial ports allow you to program through one while your instrument can still communicate with a third party through the other.
-If you need greater speed or more ports, UART Wildcards plug directly into the QScreen’s Wildcard module bus, each providing two more full-duplex RS232/485 buffered serial communication ports at up to 56 Kbaud.
+If you need greater speed or more ports, the QScreen Controller can host the UART Wildcard, each providing two more full-duplex RS232/485 buffered serial communication ports at up to 56 Kbaud.